logoPostPlanify

 3. Schedule During Proven Peak Times

 Don't schedule randomly.
-Use TikTok Analytics to find when YOUR audience is most active:
+Use TikTok Analytics to find when YOUR audience is most active (see our best time to post on TikTok guide for data-backed timing):

 1. Open TikTok app → Profile → Menu (☰) → Business Suite